 Prospective pupils are invited to spend a morning at the school as a taster session.
 They are invited to sit papers in Maths and English the preceding January.
 Papers are set in line with Year Two work.
 They are also invited to attend an informal interview with a teacher as part of the process.

 Places are offered subject to that year’s availability, as well as promise shown during the application stage.
-Although our teaching and learning approach in the Upper School becomes more traditional, our Montessori ethos flows through the school and we are therefore keen to offer a holistic, child-centred approach to the admissions process.
+Although our teaching and learning approach in the Upper School becomes more traditional, our Montessori ethos flows throughout the school and we are therefore keen to offer a holistic, child-centred approach to the admissions process.